MitocGroup/terraform-aws-landing-zone/modules/landing_zone/README.md

 }
 ```

-IMPORTANT: `landing_zone_reader_config` module must write output results into tfstates before `landing_zone_reader` module can initialize terraform configuration successfully.
-Therefore it can't be used in parallel or combined with `depends_on` argument.
+IMPORTANT: `landing_zone_reader_config` module must write output results into `.tfstate` files before `landing_zone_reader` module can run `terraform init` successfully.
+Therefore these two modules cannot be used in parallel or combined with `depends_on` argument.
 We recommend to use them sequentially.

 ## What Components Are Available